mplex/cedhar/pkg/sdam/README.md

-# sdam
+# sdam R package

 ## Digital tools for the SDAM project at Aarhus University

-This package provides digital tools for the [*Social Dynamics and complexity in the Ancient Mediterranean*](https://sdam-au.github.io/sdam-au/) (SDAM) project at the School of Culture and Society at Aarhus University.
+This package provides digital tools for the [*Social Dynamics and complexity in the Ancient Mediterranean*](https://sdam-au.github.io/sdam-au/) (SDAM) project at the School of Culture and Society, Aarhus University.